paeneumbra/dotfiles/docs/v8-guards-guards.md

 - Setup hyprland and play around with it.
 - also try to set it up PLUS xfce or gnome (light), I need very occasionally a "normal" OS, hyprland is very unstable.
     - Might cause some issues with xorg vs wayland
+- Try [LibreWolf](https://librewolf.net/) as a privacy driven alternative to firefox
+- Try [Vivaldi](https://vivaldi.com/) when a chrome based browser is needed

+## TODO

+- document and link v7 from git for tracking awesomewm